 The Frescoes of the Fraumünster Cloister

 Today the cloister is a peaceful place; there were few people there when I visited.
 I walked around and looked at pictures of beatific nuns and of the princesses Hildegard and Bertha.
-But in the shadows of the far end of the cloister were other, darker, pictures of snakes and toads and the martyrdom of the Saints Felix and Regula.
-A challenge to the serenity of the place: I decided I preferred the story of the Deer With the Golden Horns!
+But in the shadows of the far end of the cloister were other, darker, pictures, with snakes, toads and the martyrdom of Saints Felix and Regula.
+They were a bit of a challenge to the serenity of the place: I decided I preferred the story of the Deer With the Golden Horns!